British Values

 Moor End Academy is committed to serving its community.
 It recognises the multi-cultural, multi-faith and ever changing nature of the United Kingdom.
 It also understands the vital role it has in safeguarding that groups or individuals within the Academy are not subjected to intimidation or radicalisation by those wishing to unjustifiably, or illegally, influence them.

 It follows equal opportunities guidance which guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status.
-Moor End Academy is dedicated to preparing students for their adult life beyond the formal, examined curriculum and ensuring that it promotes and reinforces British Values to all its students.
+Moor End Academy is dedicated to preparing pupils for their adult life beyond the formal, examined curriculum and ensuring that it promotes and reinforces British Values to all its pupils.

 The five key British Values are: